Pete Davidson sought trauma therapy following frequent abuse from Kanye West

 Both Davidson and Kardashian’s teams contacted Instagram about the post, which has since been removed.

-Although he initially kept quiet on the matter, Davidson responded to West’s attacks a few days after the second ‘Eazy’ video landed, writing to the rapper in a text: “I’ve decided I’m not gonna let you treat us like this anymore and I’m done being quiet.”
+Although he initially kept quiet on the matter, Davidson responded to West a few days after the second ‘Eazy’ video landed, writing to the rapper in a text: “I’ve decided I’m not gonna let you treat us like this anymore and I’m done being quiet.”

 When West responded and asked Davidson where he was, the comedian sent back a selfie and wrote that he was “in bed with your wife”.